MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 ---
 title: How to use variables in Azure CLI commands | Microsoft Docs
-description: Learn about specifying values directly in Azure CLI commands by using shell variables, setting a subscription, creating default values, or using persistent values.
+description: Learn about specifying values directly in Azure CLI commands by using shell variables, setting a subscription, creating default values, or using persistent values. ms.service: azure-cli ms.topic: concept-article ms.date: 07/26/2024 ms.custom: template-how-to, devx-track-azurecli
-author: dbradish-microsoft
-ms.author: dbradish
-ms.service: azure-cli
-ms.topic: how-to
-ms.date: 01/29/2024
-ms.tool: azure-cli
-ms.custom: template-how-to, devx-track-azurecli, seo-azure-cli
 keywords: azure cli variables, azure cli commands, value of variable, shell variables
 ---